Embed This Data

 - Inflation (CPI):

 - FDI Inflow:

-In 2010, Alpha Condé won Guinea’s first presidential election since independence from France in 1958; the election was marred by irregularities and political violence.
-In 2013, Condé’s Rally of the Guinean People party won a majority of seats in flawed parliamentary elections.
-In the run-up to presidential elections slated for October 2015, the government’s announcement of a change in election timetables that contravened a 2013 agreement led to street protests.
-The Ebola epidemic that erupted in West Africa in 2014 badly damaged Guinea’s health system and economy.
-Guinea has two-thirds of the world’s bauxite reserves and large deposits of iron ore, gold, and diamonds, but the population remains impoverished because of rampant corruption, poor government administration, limited infrastructure, political instability, and the lack of property rights.
+In 2010, Alpha Condé won Guinea’s first presidential election since independence from France in 1958, but the election was marred by irregularities and political violence.
+Condé’s Rally of the Guinean People won a majority of seats in flawed parliamentary elections in 2013, and Condé easily won a second five-year term in October 2015 in elections boycotted by the opposition.
+The 2014 West Africa Ebola outbreak badly damaged Guinea’s health care system and economy.
+An ambitious recovery plan unveiled by the government in 2015 includes measures designed to rebuild the health care system and the country’s infrastructure, diversify the economy, and improve governance.
+Guinea has two-thirds of the world’s bauxite reserves and large deposits of iron ore, gold, and diamonds.

 The top personal income tax rate is 40 percent, and the top corporate tax rate is 35 percent.
 Other taxes include a value-added tax and an inheritance tax.
-The overall tax burden equals 17.9 percent of total domestic income.
-Government spending amounts to 25.1 percent of total domestic output.
-Public debt equals 37 percent of GDP.
-The Ebola epidemic has taken a heavy toll, and spending pressures continue to increase.
+The overall tax burden equals 16.2 percent of total domestic income.
+Government spending has amounted to 26.8 percent of total output (GDP) over the past three years, and budget deficits have averaged 6.2 percent of GDP.
+Public debt is equivalent to 48.4 percent of GDP.

 Private enterprises face numerous hurdles in incorporating and operating.
 The labor market remains underdeveloped, and the public sector still accounts for most formal employment.
 With inflation easing in 2016 due to lower world food and oil prices, the government resisted populist pressure to increase domestic fuel subsidies but delayed implementation of a planned automatic fuel pricing mechanism.